Naomi Visser

 Naomi Visser (born 24 August 2001) is a Dutch artistic gymnast.
-She was part of the bronze medal winning team at the 2018 European Championships.
+She was part of the bronze medal-winning teams at the 2018 and 2023 European Championships.
+She represented the Netherlands at the 2024 Summer Olympics and at the 2025 World Artistic Gymnastics Championships.

 Early life

 Visser was born in 2001 in Papendrecht.
 She started gymnastics at the age of six.

 Gymnastics career

-Senior
+2018–19

 At the 2018 European Championships, Visser helped the Netherlands win the team bronze medal.
 At the 2018 World Championships, she finished 14th in the all-around.

 At the 2019 European Games, Visser finished seventh in the all-around and fifth on uneven bars.
 At the 2019 World Championships, she helped the Netherlands team finish eighth and finished 23rd in the all-around.

 2021

 At the 2021 European Championships Visser finished ninth in the all-around.
 She was initially an alternate for the Dutch team at the 2020 Olympic Games; however she tested positive for COVID-19 only weeks prior to departure for Tokyo and was unable to travel.
 In October Visser competed at the World Championships in Kitakyushu.
 She qualified to the all-around final where she finished fifth.
 In doing so she set a record as the highest placing Dutch female artistic gymnast in a World all-around final.